Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 return memo[(r0, r1)];
 ```

 The stack lasted longer, but still blew up.
-C# has a 1MB stack for 32-bit programs and a 4MB one for a 64-bit one.
-This led to my next question; can I increase the stack size?
+C# has a 1 MB stack for 32-bit programs and a 4 MB stack for 64-bit programs.
+My next, possibly predictable, question was: How can I increase the stack size?
 Everything I found online said some variation of "This is a bad idea.
 You're an idiot.
 Fix your program.
-Don't touch it."
+Don't fkin' touch it you id10t n00b."

+And then there was this:
 ```
 Thread(ParameterizedThreadStart, Int32)
 Initializes a new instance of the Thread class, specifying a delegate that allows an object to be passed to the thread when the thread is started and specifying the maximum stack size for the thread.
 ```

 Jackpot.

 ```csharp
 Thread tp = new(new ParameterizedThreadStart(solveTP.TeleporterSolver), 18000000);